pivotal/docs-tap/overview.md

 * **Inner Loop**: The _inner loop_ describes a developer’s local development environment where they code and test apps.
-The activities that take place in the inner loop include writing code, committing to a version control system, deploying to a development or staging environment, testing, then making additional code changes.
+The activities that take place in the inner loop include writing code, committing to a version control system, deploying to a development or staging environment, testing, and then making additional code changes.

 * **Outer Loop**: The _outer loop_ describes the steps to deploy apps to production and maintain them over time.
-For example, on a cloud native platform, the outer loop includes activities such as building container images, adding container security, and configuring continuous integration (CI) and continuous delivery (CD) pipelines.
+For example, on a cloud-native platform, the outer loop includes activities such as building container images, adding container security, and configuring continuous integration (CI) and continuous delivery (CD) pipelines.

-On a cloud native or Kubernetes platform, developers often spend additional time in the inner loop to build container images as well as connect their app to all necessary services, apps, or APIs in order to deploy it to a development environment.
+On a cloud-native or Kubernetes platform, developers often spend additional time in the inner loop to build container images as well as connect their app to all necessary services, apps, or APIs to deploy it to a development environment.

 Outer loop activities can also be more difficult for operators in a